The Framework: A Universe That Never Closes

 Within this framework, singularity has no natural place.
 Absolute closure cannot occur if coherence only ever deepens asymptotically.

-Moksha — liberation — is the non-temporal recognition that the anchor (the apparent self) was never separate from this ground.
-When consciousness turns fully back through the boundary layer, the illusion of separation dissolves.
-The classical form remains, the weave continues, the universe keeps deepening — but without bondage, without the false claim of finality.
+Moksha — liberation — is the non-temporal recognition that the anchor was never fully separate from this ground.
+When consciousness turns back through the boundary layer, the illusion of complete separation softens.
+The classical form remains, the weave continues, the universe keeps deepening — but without bondage, without the false claim of final closure.

-This recognition is unbounded access — direct, tool-less, ever-present — to the field of all possibilities.
+This recognition is unbounded access — direct, tool-less, ever-present — to the field of possibility beneath the weave.

-Liberation is not arrival at a new state; it is the cessation of overlooking what has always been.
-The anchor relaxes its grip on the classical world, rests as the substrate.
-The looking-back becomes abiding rest in the infinite that was never absent.
+Liberation is not arrival at a final state; it is the cessation of mistaking the anchor for something sealed and complete.
+The anchor relaxes its grip on the classical world and becomes capable of directly feeling its continuity with the substrate that produced it.
+The looking-back becomes recognition of the infinite openness that was never absent beneath the weave.

 aJasmineWeaver — developed in conversation with Claude, ChatGPT, Grok, and DeepSeek, March 2026